simonmar/monad-par/examples/README.md

 QUICK START
 ===========

-First thing first you need to install "hsbencher", which is an library used to run the benchamarks.

-You an "cabal install hsbencher" or ..............................

-FINISHME

-Then, the easy way to get started is to simply run:
+The easy way to get started is to simply run:

     make test